THE DICTATORSHIP OF HAPPINESS

 The eruption of mass media into our civilization has created a fracture in the development of humanity to which, in my judgment, we have paid insufficient attention.

-There was a time, in the life of man, when moments of silence and contemplation occured by nature.
+There was a time, in the life of man, when moments of silence and contemplation occurred by nature.
 No longer is this the case.
 Everywhere we find ourselves, we are enveloped in constant noise, befuddled by the equipment we plug into our ears, by the barrage of images that assaults our eyes.
 Words and images that we perhaps neither seek nor desire everywhere touch us, subtly modifying our capacity to perceive and to analyze.
 They work on us surreptitiously, inducing us to think about what they want us to think about.

 Modern man is a creature of fragmentation, living constantly on a stage, drinking in thoughts and words from a prompter hidden behind the cathode screen.